Last Updated on November 3, 2023

 The goal is to force the mimic to reveal itself while you’re out of range, then keep it out of range while you whittle it down with ranged attacks.
 It moves at half the speed of most humanoids, so keeping it at least at arm’s length shouldn’t be too challenging.

+Talk to it?
 Some mimics, according to the Monster Manual, can even carry on a conversation in common or undercommon, and though they’ll be far from fluent, waggling a nice juicy steak and shouting “fetch!” seems pretty universally understandable.
-Bringing along a dead chicken (or just hiring some local peasants that you’ve taken the time to liberally rub down with goose fat and sprinkle with oregano) is a much easier way to solve your mimic problems than fighting these nasty opponents.

 A smart mimic (once adequately placated with food) would probably be overjoyed at the idea of sending some adventurers to kill a nearby troll or ooze — something too big for the mimic that it’s forced to share a food supply with.